bluepeter/alphagroove/README.md

   means 1%)
 - `atrMultiplier`: Alternative to percentFromEntry; exit when price moves against your position by this multiple of ATR (Average True Range)
+- `useLlmProposedPrice`: (boolean, default: `false`) If `true` and the LLM Confirmation Screen is enabled and returns a valid proposed stop loss price (from the `proposedStopLoss` field in its JSON response, averaged across calls), this price will be used.
+This overrides `percentFromEntry` and `atrMultiplier` if a valid LLM price is available.

 ### Profit Target